By Mike Markowitz for Coinweek ….

 The Dirty Little Secret is that museums hate ancient coins.
 Or, to put it more accurately, most museum curators and officials would be happy not to have to deal with them.

 Coins are usually two-sided.
-This means unless a museum owns two good examples of the same type, only one side is going to be visible, unless coins are mounted in front of a mirror or between sheets of glass in cases accessible from both sides.
+This means that unless a museum owns two good examples of the same type, only one side is going to be visible.
+Otherwise, coins are mounted in front of a mirror or between sheets of glass in cases accessible from both sides.
 Another solution preferred by some curators is to provide high-resolution photographs of both sides alongside the coin.

 Museums hate coins because coins are usually small.
 This makes them hard for visitors to see.